SpendNode Rating for Jupiter

 The card is issued by two regulated partners depending on your country of residence.
 Rain covers the Americas (including supported US states), Africa, Middle East, and parts of APAC - with a 1% FX fee on non-USD payments and no spending limits.
 DCS covers Singapore, South Korea, Japan, Vietnam, Malaysia, Taiwan, Australia, Thailand, and the Philippines - with a 1.8% FX fee and a $50,000 daily limit.
 Payments made in USD have zero fees on both issuers.
 We verified these rates directly from Jupiter's published fee schedule.

 Beyond the card, Jupiter Global includes QR Pay (scan-to-pay in APAC at mid-market rate with zero fees for both parties) and fiat remittance (virtual accounts in USD, GBP, and EUR with SWIFT transfers to 200+ countries).
-This is a full payments platform, not just a card.
+The card is one piece of a full payments platform.

 The Ecosystem